Financial Aid Town Hall

 As a result of campus clousures due to COVID-19, financial aid checks will be delayed as check printing and mailing services are currently available on a limited basis only -there is no Direct Deposit option at this time.
 The second refund/disbursement is schedule on or after May 6, 2020.
 We appreciate your understanding as the circumstances are beyond our control.

 California Residents: All financial aid will be divided into two payments each semester.
 The first payment will be the balance after all fees; i.e. enrollment fees, health fee, etc. are paid.
 Student refund checks will be mailed to your address on file with Admissions.
 It is important that you verify your mailing address in your MySDCCD portal to validate that your refund check will be mailed to the correct address.
 If your mailing address is correct, no further action is required.
 Please account for some delay during holiday breaks.

 Non-Resident students will have their financial aid applied to their tuition fees up to their maximum eligibility based on award amount and enrollment.
 If there is any excess after all fees have been paid, a student refund check will be sent by mail.
 Bookstore accounts are not available to non-resident students in order cover mandatory tuition fees.

 For more information on anticipated payment dates, please click 2019-2020 Payment Dates (.PDF)

 2019-2020 FAFSA Processing

 FAFSA City College school code is #001273

-New 2019-2020 FAFSA applications continue to be loaded and processed in the PeopleSoft Campus Solutions system.
+2019-2020 FAFSA applications are loaded and processed in the PeopleSoft Campus Solutions system.
 We are reviewing files for the Fall 2019 semester.
 Please make sure your email address is up to date so you receive all of our emails and be sure to submit any documentation requested as soon as possible.
-We will be packaging aid after the middle of July 2019.

 Students who meet the standards of the Financial Aid Satisfactory Academic Progress (SAP) policy will be reviewed first.